 Bleach is a key product when coloring or lightening hair because of how it reacts with the melanin present in each hair strand.
 Bleach oxidizes the molecule and renders it colorless, making any choice of dye brighter and more vibrant.
 Bleaching can be hazardous, so it’s natural that you’d only want the best hair bleach touching your precious head of hair.

 If you’re looking for the best hair lightener then you’re in the right place.
-In this guide, we’ve compiled the best hair bleach on the market.
+In this guide, we’ve compiled the list of top 10 products.
 This extensive line-up of entries has a bleaching product for everybody; we’ve also dedicated a section for newbies on learning how to safely bleach your hair at home.